Juries in England and Wales: Civil juries

 The 1933 Act also provided that: "but, save as aforesaid, any action to be tried in that Division may, in the discretion of the court or a judge, be ordered to be tried either with or without a jury."
 The Act brought a de facto end to civil jury trials in England and Wales save for the causes where the right was guaranteed.

 In Ward v James, Lord Denning, delivering the judgment of the Court of Appeal, held that personal injury cases were unsuitable for jury trials owing to the technical expertise and experience needed in assessing damages.
 In Singh v.
 London Underground Ltd (1990), a litigant sought a jury trial on a case arising from the King's Cross fire but was refused owing to the technical nature of the case.
 In 1993, in Rantzen v Mirror Group Newspapers (1986) Ltd and others it was held that judges could substitute awards by juries in civil cases on appeal if they are deemed to be excessive.
-In 1998 less than 1% of civil trials in England and Wales were jury trials and these were principally defamation cases.
+In 1998, fewer than 1% of civil trials in England and Wales were jury trials, and these were principally defamation cases.

-Subsequently, the tort of Breach of promise of marriage was abolished in England and Wales in 1971 by section 1, and the tort of Seduction abolished by section 5 of the Law Reform (Miscellaneous Provisions) Act 1970.
+Subsequently, the tort of breach of promise of marriage was abolished in England and Wales in 1971 by section 1, and the tort of seduction abolished by section 5 of the Law Reform (Miscellaneous Provisions) Act 1970.

 Section 69 of the Senior Courts Act 1981, which replaced section 6 of the 1933 Act in respect of High Court trials, provides that trial shall be by jury on the application of a party where the court is satisfied that there is in issue: